 Most espresso makers also include a frothing cup for the milk.
 But some don’t.
 Either way, it’s always nice to have a couple of spares if you’re fixing different drinks for your friends and family.
 When it comes to kitchen utensils, more is better.

 Continuing this train of thought brings us to grinders and coffee storage jars.
 Why bother getting an espresso and cappuccino maker unless you get a coffee bean grinder to go with it?
-They go together like salt and pepper.
 Get a good burr grinder and some airtight glass jars to store the grounds in.
 Your taste buds will thank you.

 The choice for the “best for the money” goes to the Hamilton Beach 40792.
 This stylish machine won’t break the bank, and for the price you’re paying, delivers reasonably good results during its lifespan.
-When it dies, think of it as disposable.
-Toss it out and get another one.
+When it dies, you can probably afford to replace it.